What is Operational Excellence?

-Operational Excellence, or OpEx, is the goal of improved business performance.
-It usually means using lean manufacturing techniques, made popular by Toyota with their Toyota Production System or TPS.
-For many organizations, OpEx is the set of TPS “tools” that assist in the identification and steady elimination of waste, or ‘Muda’ in Japanese terminology, and the improvement of quality in production time and costs.
-The eight wastes as defined by Shigeo Shingo of Toyota are:
+Operational excellence (OpEx) is the goal of improved business performance.
+It usually means using lean manufacturing techniques, made popular by Toyota with its Toyota Production System (TPS).
+For many organizations, OpEx is the set of TPS “tools” that help eliminate waste – ‘Muda’ in Japanese terminology – and lower production time and costs.

-In the early 1970s, Dr. Joseph M. Juran was one of the few experts at the time that was teaching Japanese leaders how to improve quality.
-As more and more companies began to adopt the methods of Juran, Deming and others Toyota’s OpEx movement grew.
+In the early 1970s, Dr. Joseph M. Juran was one of the few experts at the time who was teaching Japanese business leaders how to improve quality.
+As more companies began to adopt the methods of Juran, W. Edwards Deming and others, Toyota’s OpEx movement grew.
 Today, many manufacturing companies use OpEx as its sole purpose to create lean operations.

 OpEx began in the early 1980s as a United State response to the quality crisis.
-It was created by Japanese organizations which enabled their products to outperform many US and European products, causing many organizations to lose market share and even go out of business.
+This “crisis” was created by Japanese organizations whose products were outperforming many US and European products, causing numerous organizations to lose market share and even go out of business.

-The basis of OpEx is best articulated by principles in the Juran and Shingo Models.
+The basis of operational excellence is best articulated by the Juran and Shingo models.

-- Understand when and how to engage leadership & the workforce to drive performance.
+3. Understand when and how to engage leadership and the workforce to drive performance.

-- Build an effective and efficient change infrastructure complete with a set of methods
+4. Build an effective and efficient change infrastructure using the appropriate tools and methods.

 The Shingo Model